Fisheries Management Under 1982 UNCLOS

 The FSA creates obligations on third-party states outside the treaty regime and requires non-members to comply with the RFMO requirements.

-The main responsibility for enforcement on the high seas rests with the flag state.
-Within the EEZ, the main responsibility for enforcement rests with the coastal state.
-Where fish stocks are migratory, the enforcement falls to the RFMO and then back to the flag state.
+The primary responsibility for enforcement on the high seas rests with the flag state.
+The primary responsibility for enforcement within the EEZ rests with the coastal state.
+Where fish stocks are migratory, the enforcement falls to the RFMO and back to the flag state.

-Under the FSA, the flag state has an obligation to investigate all alleged violations of the RFMO.
+Under the FSA, the flag state must investigate all alleged violations of the RFMO.

 Most fishing vessels fly flags of convenience (FOC), and these countries have a poor record of enforcing – or being able to enforce – their requirements under the UNCLOS.
-This treaty shifted some enforcement efforts to the port state, with the goal was to detect illegal fishing and stop these fish from being brought to market.
+This treaty shifted some enforcement efforts to the port state, aiming to detect illegal fishing and stop these fish from being brought to market.
 Ships suspected of IUU may be denied entrance to the port and are subject to inspection.